elevont/prttl/DesignDecisions.md

 tags: blank-nodes, sorting

-When thinking about pretty-printing Turtle:
+When thinking about pretty printing Turtle ...

-> **The hard problem** is:
+> **the hard problem** is:
-_How to sort blank nodes_
+_**How to sort blank nodes**_

 Blank nodes usually have a different random ID each time they get serialized or deserialized.
 That means, that sorting them by ID would make them jump around each time the ID changes.

 1. Sorting by ID